MohanPiru/devops-projects/Project-1/README.md

 sudo usermod -aG docker jenkins sudo reboot
 ```
-## download docker-compose
+## 7.Download docker-compose
 Docker Compose is a tool that helps you define and share multi-container applications.
 With Compose, you can create a YAML file to define the services and with a single command, you can spin everything up or tear it all down.
 ```bash
 sudo apt-get install docker-compose -y
 ```
-## 6.configure some set up
+## 8.Configure some set up
-* app will be running on port 8000 and jenkins on 8080 , so add inbound rule for port 8080 and 8000 in security group of your aws ubuntu server.
+* app will be running on port 8000 and jenkins on 8080 , so add **inbound rule** for port 8080 and 8000 in security group of your aws ubuntu server.
-* create a dockerhub account
+* create a **dockerhub** account
 * set up credentials of dockerhub in jenkins to login during pipeline process.
   <img width="876" alt="dockerhub cred" src="https://github.com/MohanPiru/devops-projects/assets/140044323/1e2649c1-0838-4ce1-b6f9-9ab233612f99">

-## 7.set up jenkins and start a pipeline project
+## 9.Set up jenkins and start a pipeline project
 create a job -> select pipeline ->set github project [url : https://github.com/MohanPiru/devops-projects/ ] -> check ( GitHub hook trigger for GITScm polling ) -> paste the "jenkinsfile" file content from my repo -> save it
 ## jenkinsfile
 ```bash